-Chapter 2: Participation of the market rules contains material relevant to the Participant Authorization Procedures and should be thoroughly reviewed by all applicants for participation in the IESO-administered markets or programs, as well as by potential service providers.
-Chapter 7: System Operations and Physical Markets should also be thoroughly reviewed by applicants for participation in the IESO-administered markets.
+Chapter 2: Participation of the market rules contains material relevant to the Participant Authorization Procedures and associated fees, and should be thoroughly reviewed by all Applicants for participation in the IESO-administered markets or programs, as well as by potential service providers.
+Chapter 7: System Operations and Physical Markets should also be thoroughly reviewed by Applicants for participation in the IESO-administered markets.